Frankenstein's monster: Other film versions

 The 2005 film Frankenstein Reborn portrays the creature as a paraplegic man who tries to regain the ability to walk by having a nanobots surging through his body but has side effects.
 Instead, the surgeon kills him and resurrects his corpse as a reanimated zombie-like creature.
 This version of the creature has stitches on his face where he was shot, strains of brown hair, black pants, a dark hoodie, and a black jacket with a brown fur collar.

 The 2014 TV series Penny Dreadful also rejects the Karloff design in favour of Shelley's description.
 This version of the creature has the flowing dark hair described by Shelley, although he departs from her description by having pale grey skin and obvious scars along the right side of his face.
 Additionally, he is of average height, being even shorter than other characters in the series.
 In this series, the monster names himself "Caliban", after the character in William Shakespeare's The Tempest.
 In the series, Victor Frankenstein makes a second and third creature, each more indistinguishable from normal human beings.

+Frankenstein's monster appears in the Reiwa era film The Great Yokai War: Guardians.

+The 2024 film Monster Mash by The Asylum features a Frankenstein's monster variant called Boris (portrayed by Erik Celso Mann).

+In the 2025 version of the film by director Guillermo del Toro, the monster as portrayed by Jacob Elordi retains some elements of Shelley's novel and previous films, but diverges significantly in new ways.
+A stitched-together look, watery eyes, and imposing size are familiar, but del Toro's version of the creature is implied to be immortal, with its wounds self-healing even when exposed to bullets or a stick of dynamite.
+Also noted by many critics was the focus on the inner emotions and intellectual development of the creature.
+Unlike some previous portrayals that depict the creature as brutish, Elordi's performance is more graceful, childlike, and reveals the deep loneliness and pain of the creature once it learns to speak, read, and therefore understand its true origins and nature.